 Improved: Airport identifiers on MAP are now white to improve legibility.
 Improved: PFD>XPNDR menu no longer has a time-out that automatically backs out of menu.
 Improved: ROP/LOP EMS info widget now says "PK?" instead of "UND" when calculation is out of range or not possible for the configuration.
-S January 2015 New: Autopilot Auto-Trim.
-The SkyView AutoPilot can automatically retrim the aircraft as it flies under autopilot control.
+New: Autopilot Auto-Trim.
+The SkyView AutoPilot can automatically re- trim the aircraft as it flies under autopilot control.
 This feature requires that the aircraft has an SV-AP-PANEL and is using its integrated trim controller for trim servo actuation.
 New: OBS Mode that allows pilots easily set and adjust an inbound course to any navigable point on the map.
 That inbound course may then be easily adjusted with the HSI CRS knob, similar to how one would with a VOR.
 This is useful to approach an airport from a specific direction, for example, without having to create a second waypoint to create a full flight plan leg.
-New: Aircraft icon displayed on the Map and in the HSI PFD can be changed to one of over a dozen types of aircraft.
-Added: Alerts that let the pilot know if the CPU within SkyView's display is overheating due to failure of SkyView's thermal dissipation features.
-Added: New option under MAP MENU > MAP ITEMS > TFR OPACITY that allows pilots to change the opacity of TFRs.
-This can be used to tune the visibility of co-located TFRs and underlying map features.
-Added: Support for sending/receiving frequencies to the Garmin GTR-200.
+New: Aircraft icon displayed on the Map and in the HSI PFD can be January 2015 changed to one of over a dozen types of aircraft.
+Added: Alerts that let the pilot know if the CPU within SkyView's display S is overheating due to failure of SkyView's thermal dissipation features.
+January 2015 Added: New option under MAP MENU > MAP ITEMS > TFR OPACITY that allows pilots to change the opacity of TFRs.
+This can be used to tinat allows priots to change the opacity of Triss.
+This can be used to tune the visibility of co-located TFRs and underlying map features. , Added: Support for sending/receiving frequencies to the Garmin GTR- 200.
 This does not include the ability to send aviation database information to the GTR-200.
-S January 2015 Added: New option under MAP MENU > MAP ITEMS > TFR OPACITY that allows pilots to change the opacity of TFRs.
-This can be used to tune the visibility of co-located TFRs and underlying map features.
-Added: Support for sending/receiving frequencies to the Garmin GTR-200.
-This does not include the ability to send aviation database information to the GTR-200.
-Fixed: When a USB stick containing expired chart data is removed, onscreen alerts about that expired data are no longer displayed.
+Fixed: When a USB stick containing expired chart data is removed, on- screen alerts about that expired data are no longer displayed.
 Fixed: User alert data logs sometimes had corrupt values in them.
 Fixed: Traffic vector length now correct for ADS-B targets.
-Fixed: Not all data from Garmin portable GPS products was being passed along to compatible Garmin radios as if they were directly Т February 2015 passed along to compatible Garmin radios as if they were directly connected.
+Fixed: Not all data from Garmin portable GPS products was being passed along to compatible Garmin radios as if they were directly connected.
 New: Support for the Wi-Fi Adapter for SkyView.
-The Wi-Fi Adapter allows supported devices to interface to SkyView.
+The Wi-Fi Adapter Т February 2015 allows supported devices to interface to SkyView.
 ForeFlight Mobile on iOS devices is supported on release.
 New: Tablet connectivity with ForeFlight Mobile.
 ForeFlight Mobile customers (US and Canadian markets only) can send and receive flight plans from their iOS devices and SkyView.
 SkyView can also transmit its GPS position and ADAHRS information to ForeFlight for use within the ForeFlight app.
-This feature requires one Wi-Fi Adapter for SkyView for
+This feature requires one Wi-Fi Adapter for SkyView for each display in the aircraft.
+Cach display in the all chart.